 Estriol cream is a hormone replacement therapy.
-It is used on the vagina to help with menopause symptoms.
-It contains a natural hormone - oestrogen.
+It's used in the vagina to help with menopause symptoms.
+It contains a natural hormone, oestrogen.

 About Estriol Cream

 - Remove the cap from the tube and turn the cap upside down.
 Use the sharp point to pierce open the tube

 - Screw the end of the applicator onto the end of the tube

 - Squeeze the tube to fill the applicator with the cream up to the red ring mark (the plunger will stop at the red ring mark)

 - Unscrew the applicator from the tube and put the cap back on the tube

 - Lie down when you are ready to apply the cream and put the end of the applicator deep into your vagina and slowly push the plunger all the way in